Dictionary » Positive Words » Beneficial – Meaning, Definition, Synonyms and Antonyms

 6. Can something be beneficial for one person but not for another?

 Yes.
 What’s beneficial to one person might not help someone else.
-For example, a high-protein diet might benefit one person, but not someone with kidney problems.
+For example, a high-protein diet may benefit one person, but it might not be suitable for someone with certain medical conditions.
 Context matters.

 7. Is “beneficial” formal or casual?

-It’s more formal than words like “good” or “helpful,” so it’s often used in writing, business, school, or health-related conversations.
-In everyday talk, people might just say “good for you” instead.
+It’s more formal than “good” or “helpful,” so it often appears in writing, business, school, and health-related discussions.
+In everyday conversation, people may say “good for you” or “helps” instead.